nguyenbel/punk-rock-lyric-generator/README.md

 ### Background Information
 The idea for this project is to create a lyric generator based off of  punk rock music.
 The Long Short-Term Memory neural network trained on a set of punk rock artists from the AZ Song Lyrics Dataset found on <a href = 'https://www.kaggle.com/albertsuarez/azlyrics'>Kaggle</a>.

-Due to the size of the procject, the LSTM can only write lyrics in the style of the following 15 artists:
+The LSTM can write lyrics in the style of the following 15 artists:

 - All Time Low
 - Dashboard Confessional